Code-Institute-Submissions/riddle-me-this/tests/README.md

 ## Forms Testing

-Please click HERE to view form testing.
+Please click [here](../tests/formsTest.pdf) to view form testing.
 I have tested form validation by submitting forms that pass and fail the form validation.

 ## Links

-Please click HERE to view link testing.
 I've gone through the code and the application in running state to test that the links all point to the expected destinations.